joaomcruz/challenge-qa-engineer-bravocare/README.md

 - Open the terminal of your choice inside the project's folder.
 Type `npx cypress run` to run it in headless mode.
   If you want to see the tests running, you can use `npx cypress open` to open the cypress app.
 Once you open it, click on the "E2E Testing" configured button, select the browser of your choice, and click on the "Start E2E Testing in select browser".
 Then you're going to see the spec(test file) named "Automation_Exercise_Tests".
   Click on it and it'll trigger the tests automatically.
+You can also use the scripts that I created for that , you can find them on the `package.json` file. cy:open does the same thing that `npx cypress open` and test does the same things as `npx cypress run`

 # Important